aws-samples/sample-aws-modernization-with-coder/content/2_ModuleOne/23_DeployCoder.md

 The Coder control plane will be deployed to your EKS cluster using Helm, with an AWS Network Load Balancer providing external access.
 This setup ensures high availability and proper integration with AWS services.

-{{% notice info %}}
-The deployment process involves two phases: initial deployment and configuration update once the load balancer is provisioned.
+::alert[The deployment process involves two phases: initial deployment and configuration update once the load balancer is provisioned.]{type="info"}
-{{% /notice %}}

 #### Step 1: Download Coder Helm Values Configuration